NHSDigital/prototype-lung-health-check/app/prototype_v4/content/accessibility.md

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the 'accessibility regulations').
 If you're not happy with how we respond to your complaint, [contact the Equality Advisory and Support Service (EASS)](#).

-## Technical information about this website'2 accessibility
+## Technical information about this website's accessibility

 NHS England is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.